Transilien: Post-World War II

 In 1938, the new SNCF exploited the disparate lines and materials bequeathed by the big companies.
 If the West seems to be very favored, with its electrified lines and powerful self-propelled equipment, the remaining of the network was still very far from these standards.
 During the Second World War, the traffic was strongly disorganized and drastically limited.
 Bombings destroyed depots and parts of the rolling stock.
 The transport conditions were particularly tedious, and remained so for several years after the end of the conflict, a period when much had to be rebuilt.
 The bad memories of these difficult years, and the individual transports' multiplication reduced the traffic, with regression from 1946 to 1958, and an even worse situation between 1952 and 1958.

 From 1959 to 1969, major electrification began the gradual modernization of the rail network, with the final disappearance of steam engines in the suburbs in 1970.
 The proliferation of automobile congestion, combined with the modernization of the network, led to the return of traffic.
-From 1969 to 2044, the creation of the RER caused a radical change in the image of rail transport.
+From 1969 to 1988, the creation of the RER caused a radical change in the image of rail transport.
 RER Line A experienced a spectacular increase in passengers, which leads to a saturation point in less than ten years.

 On 1 September 1999, the first class was removed on all trains in the commuter network, as well as on the RER.
 At the time, it represented only 1% of travelers.
 First class had already been removed on the Paris metro in 1991.

 Transilien label

-However, despite the numerous investments made over the past three decades, the suburban network suffered from a poor public image, but also from decision-makers and local authorities.
-While the RATP benefited from the image of the RER, which is generally associated with it, and an aura of modernity and innovation with a visible logo, the SNCF network reminded people of the suburb trains with a negative connotation of obsolete rolling stock, chronic delays, and unwelcoming train stations.
+However, despite the numerous investments made over the past three decades, the suburban network suffered from a poor public image and bad decision making by local authorities.
+While the RATP benefited from the RER's image, which it is generally associated with, having an aura of modernity and innovation under a distinct logo, the SNCF network reminded people of suburban trains which often had a negative connotation of obsolete rolling stock, chronic delays, and unwelcoming train stations.

-The national company then developed a minimum standard of development and renovation of stations and rolling stock, and a label to characterize it visibly to the general public.
-After searching for a name immediately identifying the suburban network, such as TER Île-de-France, Citélien, and even the generalization of the RER name, it is finally the name of Transilien, which is retained and becomes the new brand image of the business.
-The name is officially presented on September 20, 1999.
-In order to obtain the label, the stations must respect minimum criteria of comfort and modernization.
-However, it is difficult for SNCF to award itself a label, and the name quickly becomes a commercial brand, much like the TGV, the TER or Intercités.
-The modernization of equipment is much more expensive and is undertaken more gradually.
+SNCF developed a minimum standard of development and renovation of stations and rolling stock along with a label to identify it visibly for the general public.
+Numerous names identifying the suburban network were considered, such as TER Île-de-France, Citélien, and even the RER name.
+However, Transilien was ultimately chosen.
+The name was officially presented on 20 September 1999.
+In order to earn the designation, stations must maintain minimum criteria regarding comfort and modernization.
+However, SNCF ultimately controls which stations are designated and quickly becomes a brand, much like the TGV, the TER or Intercités.
+In the case of Transilien, modernization of equipment is much more expensive and is undertaken more gradually.
 The first train equipped with this label is the Z 6435/6 of the Z 6400 series.